civictechdc/civictechdc-website/code-of-conduct.md

 ### Empower, Experiment, and Find a Way for Everybody to Contribute

 When more people share their knowledge and skills, they give a project a greater chance to succeed.
 When somebody shows up with an unusual skill, look for ways to fit them into the team rather than reasons why it wouldn't work.
 Experiment with new approaches, and don't be afraid to try something that might not work.

+## Photography

+Please be aware that in order to grow and promote our organization, for general record keeping, and to build community amongst our participants, photography and videography often occur at our events.
+Participation at our events is voluntary.
+By participating in our events, it is understood that your image or likeness may be included in the photography or videography and shared on public websites and media content.
+If you would like further information about this policy, please contact team@civictechdc.org.

 ## Procedures